Radio You Need To Know

 WYSU has been in a partnership with Goodwill Industries for over 40 years to carry the Youngstown Radio Reading Service on its sideband, providing a valuable service to sight-impaired members of the community.

 WYSU partners with its parent university, YSU, to hire and provide valuable workplace experience to YSU students.
-Students learn hands-on broadcast communication or computer science skills while producing high-quality station content or working on special IT projects.
-This partnership is reciprocal as WYSU benefits from student work hours, and the community doubly benefits as students of the community gain valuable work experience and the rest of the community benefits from the services the students help provide.
+Students learn hands-on broadcast communication or computer science skills while producing high-quality station content or working on other station projects.
+This partnership is reciprocal as WYSU benefits from student work hours, and the community doubly benefits as students of the community gain valuable work experience, and the rest of the community benefits from the services the students help provide.

 WYSU is a critical link in the Emergency Alert System, a state and national warning system for severe weather and other disasters.